am1t/sn-digital-garden/notes/highlights/articles/Ecstasy of Influence, by Jonathan Lethem  Harper's Magazine.md

 ---
-title: [Article] the Ecstasy of Influence, by Jonathan Lethem
+title: Ecstasy of Influence, by Jonathan Lethem
 ---
 # [Article] the Ecstasy of Influence, by Jonathan Lethem : Harper's Magazine